technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 <!-- -->

-    a.
-What are some deals on student laptops right now?
+    1. What are some deals on student laptops right now?

 <img src="./media/image165.png"
 style="width:6.26806in;height:2.80208in" />